Ranjan Duara, MD, FAAN

 Background: A critical need in the field is development of efficient methods to identify older adults at risk for cognitive impairment, cognitive decline, and Alzheimer’s disease (AD).
 Web-based tools provide effective, scalable, low-cost methods for recruitment, screening, assessment, and longitudinal monitoring of older adults, and can be used to facilitate AD and aging clinical research.

-Methods: Launched in 2014, the UCSF Brain Health Registry (BHR) is an internet-based registry that operates under IRB approval and collects longitudinal health, genetic, and cognitive data using self- and study-partner report questionnaires, online cognitive tests, and remote DNA collection.
-BHR supports collaborating investigators by (1) referring BHR participants to collaborators’ clinical studies; (2) “co-enrolling” participants from collaborators’ existing studies into BHR for supplemental, online data collection; (3) offering BHR software as a service so collaborators may run their own online studies; and (4) sharing of de-identified BHR data.
+Methods: Launched in 2014, the UCSF Brain Health Registry (BHR) is an internet-based registry that collects longitudinal health, genetic, and cognitive data using self- and study-partner report questionnaires, online cognitive tests, and remote DNA collection.

 Results: Over 66,000 participants have enrolled in the BHR, and over 30,000 have provided longitudinal data.
-Over 2100 participants are co-enrolled in BHR and other studies including the Imaging Dementia-Evidence for Amyloid Scanning (IDEAS, n=950), and Alzheimer’s Disease Neuroimaging Initiative (ADNI, n=120) studies, as well as a large validation study comparing BHR online data to in-clinic neuropsychological test data in cognitively-unimpaired older adults (n=1000).
-Over 1000 BHR participants have β-amyloid PET data from a co-enrollment study, linked to their online data.
+Over 2100 participants are co-enrolled in BHR and other, in clinic studies, and over 1000 have β-amyloid PET data linked to their online data.
 APOE ε4 genotyping has been performed on 1,330 participants.
-Over 30,000 participants from BHR have been referred to, and over 2600 enrolled in, clinical studies including AD treatment trials.
 Ongoing analyses support the construct and predictive validity of BHR data, including online cognitive tests, and self- and study partner-reported measures of cognitive- and functional decline.
-New BHR projects include (1) the development and validation of novel, electronic versions of the Clinical Dementia Rating Scale and the Financial Capacity Instrument; (2) Collection of blood for analysis of plasma biomarkers; (3) Automation of the BHR Information Technology infrastructure to increase the efficiency and impact of BHR collaborative services.
+New BHR projects include the development and validation of novel, electronic versions of the Clinical Dementia Rating Scale and the Financial Capacity Instrument; and collection of blood for analysis of plasma biomarkers.
 Shared BHR data has been used to evaluate the associations between online cognitive test performance and sleep, Parkinson’s disease, Traumatic Brain Injury, and Repetitive Head Injury in published manuscripts.

 Conclusion: Web-based recruitment, assessment, and longitudinal monitoring is an effective, scalable, and low-cost approach to identify older adults at risk for cognitive decline, cognitive, impairment, and AD.